-1,073 (63%) women have consented to take part from a total of 1,702 invited in the International Clinical Expert Review led by the Royal College of Obstetricians and Gynaecologists (RCOG).
+1,073 (63%) women have consented to take part in the International Clinical Expert Review led by the Royal College of Obstetricians and Gynaecologists (RCOG), of the total number of 1,702 invited.

 The Expert Review Panel has been provided with colposcopy and other data from CervicalCheck in respect of women who have consented to participate, and the transfer of slides from CervicalCheck labs for the purpose of the Expert Panel Review concluded on 7 June 2019.

-The HSE's RCOG Clinical Open Disclosure Group is continuing to meet regularly to plan for the communication of results.
-Strategic planning is required to minimise impact on current clinical services whilst maintaining the need to disclose review findings in a timely, considerate and patient centred manner.
 The RCOG Expert Review Panel visited Dublin on May 17-19 and met with a panel of women or their next-of-kin who are participating in the review.
 The purpose of this meeting was to enhance the person-centredness of the reporting process.
 In addition, the Panel viewed patient case files and held meetings with Officials from the Department of Health and the HSE during this visit.